One of the Northwest’s largest and most esteemed annual awards for artists.

 Cornish prepares its students to contribute to society as artists, citizens and innovators.
 The Neddy at Cornish program is a beacon of this mission.
 The Neddy at Cornish is funded by the Behnke Foundation as a tribute to Seattle painter and teacher Ned Behnke (1948-1989).

 For many years the Behnke family and the Behnke Foundation supported this gift of direct and unrestricted support to artists in the Pacific Northwest.
-It is currently supported by a bequest from the estate of philanthropist Sally Skinner Behnke, Ned’s mother.
-Cornish College of the Arts is honored to steward this awards program, on behalf of the family and the artist community.
-Cornish especially thanks Sally Skinner Behnke, in memoriam, for extending this vital program to Cornish as part of her legacy, continuing the investment of her grandmother in the founding of the College.
+Since 2011, Cornish College of the Arts is honored to steward this awards program, on behalf of the Behnke Foundation and the artist community.
+Cornish especially thanks Ned’s mother, Sally Skinner Behnke, in memoriam, for spearheading this vital program to Cornish as part of her legacy, continuing the investment of her grandmother in the founding of the College.
 It is currently entirely funded by the Behnke Foundation.

 Need More Info?